Install or update the term checker for ASD-STE100

 \org\languagetool\rules\en\grammar.xml

-The installation is not easy.
-Be careful.
 If a problem occurs, refer to Troubleshooting.

-1. Before you start the installation
+1. Before you start the installation of the term checker

-3. During the installation, you will edit XML files.
+2. During the installation, you will edit XML files.
 If possible, use an XML editor or a text editor that has syntax highlighting (https://en.wikipedia.org/wiki/Syntax_highlighting).
 (If necessary, you can use a text editor that does not have syntax highlighting.)

-5. The installation instructions refer to file name extensions (.jar, .xml, .zip) and paths.
+3. The installation instructions refer to file name extensions (.jar, .xml, .zip) and paths.
 To prevent confusion, make sure that you can see the file name extensions and the path.
 For example, in Microsoft Windows:

 Windows Explorer shows full information about files

-1. In a convenient location, create this directory: ste8-term-checker..
+1. In a convenient location, create this directory: ste8-term-checker.

 2. In ste8-term-checker, create this directory: data-files.
 (You will use this directory when you download the templates for your project terms.)